Beluki/Tileboard/README.md

 It caches pieces, dots and crosses.

 In practice, this means that on a decent machine you can draw huge images without issues.
-I've used it to draw at resolutions up to more than 20000x200000 px.
+I've used it to draw at resolutions up to more than 20.000x20.000 px.

-As a guideline, generating a blank board at 1000x1000 px each tile takes 3 seconds on an Intel i5 3.5ghz and needs about 400 mb of memory resulting in a 9040x9040 px image.
+As a guideline, generating a blank board at 1000x1000 px each tile takes 3 seconds on an Intel i5 3.5 ghz and needs about 400 mb of memory resulting in a 9040x9040 px image.

 ```bash